ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 problems is available on [GitHub](https://github.com/VictorNicollet/99-Problems-OCaml).

+## A note on tail call optimization

+Some solutions may have a simpler implementation than the ones provided here.
+It may be that the solution provided has [*tail call optimization*](https://en.wikipedia.org/wiki/Tail_call), meaning that the function finishes its computation by calling another function (possibly itself in the case of recursive functions).

+When doing so, the compiler can forget everything about the caller, leading to optimized execution.
+This pattern is very desirable and should be pursued when possible.

 ## Working with lists

 #### 1. Write a function `last : 'a list -> 'a option` that returns the last element of a list. (*easy*)